Organ donation and transplant

 A serious adverse reaction (SAR) is defined in the Regulations as ‘an unintended response, including a communicable disease, in the living donor or in the recipient that might be associated with any stage of the chain from donation to transplantation that is fatal, life-threatening, disabling, incapacitating, or which results in, or prolongs, hospitalisation or morbidity’.
 SARs observed during or after transplantation which may be connected to the testing, characterisation, procurement, preservation and transport of organs must be reported and investigated.

-It is a statutory condition of an ODT licence to report SAEARs to NHSBT on behalf of the HTA within 24 hours of discovery of the incident by the licence holder.
+It is a statutory condition of an ODT licence to report SAEARs to NHSBT within 24 hours of discovery of the incident by the licence holder.
 Establishments should have in place operating procedures for the management of a serious adverse event or a serious adverse reaction.

-The HTA directs, that for living donation, only CPA or UKAS accredited laboratories should be used, unless by doing so there is a risk to the donor or recipient which would outweigh the risk of using a non-accredited laboratory or one with an unknown status, e.g. due to time constraints in an emergency liver donation.
+The HTA directs that, for living donation, only UKAS accredited laboratories should be used, unless by doing so there is a risk to the donor or recipient which would outweigh the risk of using a non-accredited laboratory or one with an unknown status, e.g. due to time constraints in an emergency liver donation.

 In the context of testing, examples of SAEs may be related to mislabelling, transcription errors, loss of traceability of samples, failure in testing protocols etc. All incidents should be reported to NHSBT.
 NHSBT will then report incidents falling into the category of SAEARs to the HTA.